 The Loyola University Maryland department of public safety is comprised of over 80 sworn and civilian employees that work 24 hours a day, seven days a week to protect and serve the Loyola community.
-Loyola police officers have full police authority on all university property and work in close partnership with the Baltimore City Police Department.
+Loyola police officers have full police authority on all university property and work in close partnership with the Baltimore City Police Department in serving our community.
 Loyola police officers are unarmed but carry a range of medical supplies and non-lethal protective equipment for everyone's safety.
-The Baltimore City police officers we employ on a part-time basis work mainly on our perimeters as an additional resource for Loyola and the surrounding community.
-Our physical patrol teams are supported by APCO certified dispatchers located in our state-of-the-art communications center, where a network of over 800 security cameras, alarm systems, and access control systems are monitored at all times.
+In regards to our partnership with Baltimore City Police, the officers we employ on a part-time basis work mainly on our perimeters as an additional resource for Loyola and the surrounding community.
+Our physical patrol teams are supported by APCO certified dispatchers located in our state-of-the-art communications center, where a network of over 800 security cameras, alarm systems, and access control systems are active at all times.
+The safety and well-being of our community is our top priority.

 Statement in Solidarity